 Brush and Floss

 You don’t need us to tell you this, right?
 If you have bad breath, brush your teeth.
-A good scrub and the application of toothpaste will help you remove ketones that are built up in your mouth.
+A good scrub and toothpaste application will help you remove ketones that are built up in your mouth.
 You’ll also overwhelm keto breath with a nice minty flavor from your toothpaste.

 You can add flossing to that list.
-Flossing helps to remove buildup on the teeth and gums, and that buildup can definitely house plenty of ketones and other smelly particles.
-Also, if you are ever unsure as to how your breath is smelling, floss is your best friend.
+Flossing helps to remove buildup on the teeth and gums, and that buildup can house plenty of ketones and other smelly particles.
+If you are ever unsure about how your breath is smelling, floss is your best friend.
 Do some flossing and smell it when you’re done.
-You can’t normally smell your own breath, but you can smell stinky floss.
+You can’t normally smell your breath, but you can smell stinky floss.